 1.)
 Mix all the dry ingredients together.
 Add in essential oils

 2.)
 Soak for 20-30 minutes.
-(Might I recommend you take this time to list off everything you are grateful for?
-It will perk you up even more.
+(I recommend you take this time to list off everything you are grateful for.
+It will perk you up even more.)

 4.)
 Go to sleep!
 Or at least watch a good movie.

 I hope you enjoy this DIY mustard bath as much as I do.
-Happy bathing!
+And if your immunity needs an extra boost, try my homemade elderberry syrup recipe!